Small Plates : 3.50$ - 8$

 Shop – because Butterblume sells tote bags, magazines, pottery and other objects carefully chosen by the owners because they relate to food, wine or design.
 “Right now, we’re selling a shopping bag for Mylène Pratt’s wine.
 As soon as we have our liquor license, we want to offer an apéritif box, filled with not too expensive bottles.”
 They will also soon be selling wildflowers from Quebec so you can make your own bouquet.

 Butterblume has a lovely and attractive decor created by the talented Nadine and Julie.
 They worked together with friends and have designed a clean look that is very open and brings in the superb natural light during the day.
 Without going down the route of an ultramodern Scandinavian style, it remains unfussy but still exudes a warm atmosphere.
+We like it so much, in fact, that Butterblume is included in our list of the most beautiful cafés in Montreal.

 “Customers seem to really like it!
 And apart from the first customer, who was my boyfriend, they were all people we didn’t know!
 That’s really good to know and we certainly like it so we hope everyone will come and check it out.”